-You expect your case to go to court.
-If you’ve been chasing your debt for so long that you expect to require a legal judgment before you get your money back, you should hire a debt collection attorney.
-Although you can theoretically represent yourself in court, a professional with expertise in the relevant laws is far more likely to get a ruling in your favor.
+- You expect your case to go to court: Sometimes, you’ve been chasing a debt for so long that only a legal judgment will help you get your money.
+In this case, you should hire a debt collection attorney.
+Although you can theoretically represent yourself in court, a professional with expertise in the relevant laws is far likelier to get a ruling in your favor.

-You need to send demand letters.
-Let’s say you expect your case to go to court but would highly prefer not to actually sue.
+- You need to send demand letters: Let’s say you expect your case to go to court but would prefer not to sue the party that owes you money.
 That’s where demand letters come in.
-With these legal documents, you’ll share your side of the story and state to the client that they won’t face legal action if they pay a certain amount.
+With these legal documents, you’ll share your side of the story and tell the client they won’t face legal action if they pay a specific amount.
 Sometimes, when nonpaying clients receive these documents, the idea of legal action compels them to pay before you sue.
-A debt collection attorney can help you write effective, legally sound demand letters.
+A debt collection attorney can help you write compelling, legally sound debt collection letters.

-Your client is a large company.
-Larger businesses usually have more resources to fight against attempts to compel them to pay their debts.
-Debt collection attorneys are often well versed in how large companies may use these resources, so they can be helpful as you seek corporate debts.
+- Your client is a large company: Larger businesses usually have more resources to fight collection attempts.
+Debt collection attorneys often understand how large companies use workarounds to avoid payment; they can help you as you seek corporate debts.

 What to consider when hiring a debt collection attorney

-How much does the debt collection attorney charge?
+- How much does the debt collection attorney charge?
 The cost of filing a court case to recover your debts often reaches the high hundreds of dollars.
-If you're successful, you’ll likely have to pay one-third of your recovered debt and perhaps additional fees to your debt collection attorney.
-As you search for attorneys, ask each candidate about their fee structure, and ask yourself whether you can afford the costs of going to court.
+If successful, you’ll likely have to pay one-third of your recovered debt and perhaps additional fees to your debt collection attorney.
+As you search for attorneys, ask each candidate about their fee structure ― and ask yourself whether you can afford the costs of going to court.

-Are the attorney’s skills appropriate for your case?
+- Are the debt collection attorney’s skills appropriate for your case?
 Some debt collection lawyers are skilled at winning cases against large companies but have no clue how to handle small business debts.
-Ask any attorney candidates to share their track records so that you can see where they excel and where they lack experience.
+Ask candidates to share their track records so that you can see where they excel and where they lack experience.
 Then, if you do go to court, choose the lawyer with the best skill set for your needs.

 Hiring a debt collection attorney vs. hiring a collection agency

-Costs.
-Some collection agencies will charge 25% of your debt to work for you; some may even charge 50%.
-A 25% fee is probably less than what a lawyer will cost, whereas 50% is more.
+- How much will your debt collection resource cost?
+Some collection agencies may charge 25 percent of your debt to work for you and some may even charge 50 percent.
+A 25 percent fee is probably less than what a lawyer will cost, while 50 percent is likely more.
+Consider your most affordable option.
 However, in some cases, a court judgment in your favor will require your debtor to cover your attorney fees, so your fees might not ultimately matter.

-Likelihood of client payment.
-If it's unclear how likely the client is to pay, you can try starting with an agency.
+- How likely is the debtor to pay?
+If you’re unsure how likely the client is to pay, try starting with a collection agency.
 If it’s clear that your client has no intention of paying, going straight to a lawyer can save you time and possibly money.

-Urgency.
-Collection agencies can’t directly compel debtors to pay or file suits that inch you closer to this goal.
-Debt collection attorneys, on the other hand, can file demand letters on legal letterhead, which can compel debtor action even before a formal lawsuit.
-Additionally, only attorneys can represent you in court and bring about a binding ruling from a judge.
+- How urgent is the debt collection situation?
+Collection agencies can’t directly compel debtors to pay or file lawsuits that inch you closer to your goal.
+In contrast, debt collection attorneys can file demand letters on legal letterhead that compel debtor action even before a formal lawsuit.
+Additionally, only attorneys can represent you in court and help you get a binding ruling from a judge.